Waste Drop-off Sites and Programs

 Green bins/Blue boxes: additional or exchanges

-We provide green bins and blue boxes to new homeowners.
-If you are a new homeowner or renter in Waterloo Region, have moved within the last six months and receive curbside collection, bring proof of your new/changed address and pick up a set of blue boxes and a green bin.
+We provide green bins to new homeowners.
+If you are a new homeowner or renter in Waterloo Region, have moved within the last six months and receive curbside collection, bring proof of your new/changed address and pick up a green bin.

 Green bins: